Use Azure Digital Twins Explorer (preview)

 You can then share the completed URL.

-You can enable several advanced setting options for Azure Digital Twins Explorer.
+You can enable several advanced settings for Azure Digital Twins Explorer to customize your experience or make it more accessible.

-Eager Loading: Accessible via the Settings cog in the top toolbar.
-When a query returns twins that have relationships to other twins that are not included in the query results, this feature will load the "missing" twins before rendering the graph.
+- Eager Loading: When a query returns twins that have relationships to other twins that are not included in the query results, this feature will load the "missing" twins before rendering the graph.

-Caching: Accessible via the Settings cog in the top toolbar.
-When this feature is enabled, Azure Digital Twins Explorer will keep a local cache of relationships and models in memory to improve query performance.
+- Caching: When this feature is enabled, Azure Digital Twins Explorer will keep a local cache of relationships and models in memory to improve query performance.
 These caches are cleared on any write operations on the relevant elements, as well as on browser refresh.

-Console: Accessible via the Settings cog in the top toolbar.
-This feature enables display of a console window, capable of using simple shell functions for working with the graph.
+- Console: This feature enables display of a console window, capable of using simple shell functions for working with the graph.

-Output: Accessible via the Settings cog in the top toolbar.
-This feature enables display of an output window, which shows a diagnostic trace of operations.
+- Output: This feature enables display of an output window, which shows a diagnostic trace of operations.

-Customize panel layout: You can edit the position of the panels that make up Azure Digital Twins Explorer (Query Explorer, Models, Twin Graph, Model Graph).
+You can customize panel layout by editing the position of the panels that make up Azure Digital Twins Explorer (Query Explorer, Twins, Models, Twin Graph, Model Graph).
 To move a panel to a different location, click and hold the panel name, and drag it to its new desired position.

 The panel positions will be reset upon refresh of the browser window.